The metric structure of compact rank-one ECS manifolds: Introduction and main results

 Conformal symmetry of $(M,\g)$ is one of the \emph{natural linear conditions} imposed on the covariant derivatives of the ${\rm SO}(p,q)$-irreducible components of its curvature tensor, in the sense of Besse \cite[Chapter 16]{besse}.
 The interest in this subject is reflected in more work by other authors: Cahen and Kerbrat \cite[Section 2]{Cahen-Kerbrat}, Hotlo\'{s} \cite{hotlos}, Mantica and Suh \cite[Section 3]{mantica-suh}, Schliebner \cite{schliebner}, and Deszcz et al. in \cite[Sect.\ 4]{deszcz-glogowska-hotlos-zafindratafa}, \cite[Theorem 6.1]{deszcz-glogowska-hotlos-torgasev-zafindratafa}.
 The techniques used in the study of ECS manifolds are themselves also of interest, appearing in \cite[Example 2.2]{deszcz-hotlos}, \cite{suh-kwon-yang}, \cite[Theorem 3]{alekseevsky-galaev}, \cite{calvino-louzao-garcia-rio-seoane-bascoy-vazquez-lorenzo}, \cite[Theorem 3.9]{calvino-louzao-garcia-rio-vazquez-abal-vazquez-lorenzo}, \cite[Lemma 3]{leistner-schliebner}, \cite{mantica-molinari}, \cite[proofs of Theorems 1.1 and 4.5]{tran} and \cite{terek}.

-As shown by Olszak \cite{Olszak1}, every ECS manifold $(M,\g)$ carries a distinguished null parallel distribution $\mathcal{D}$, whose rank -- always equal to $1$ or $2$ -- is referred to as the \emph{rank of $(M,\g)$} \cite{DT_2}.
-In the rank-one case, the focus of this paper, we also call $(M,\g)$
+As shown by Olszak \cite{Olszak1}, every ECS manifold $(M,\g)$ carries a distinguished null parallel distribution $\mathcal{D}$, whose sections are the vector fields corresponding under $\g$ to $1$-forms $\xi$ with $\xi\wedge [{\rm W}(v',v'',\cdot,\cdot)]=0$ for all vector fields $v',v''$.
+The rank of $\mathcal{D}$ -- always equal to $1$ or $2$ -- is referred to as the \emph{rank of $(M,\g)$} \cite{DT_2}.
+In the rank-one case, the focus of this paper, we also call the ECS manifold in question

 In \cite{DT_1} and \cite{AGAG10}, compact rank-one ECS manifolds of every dimension $n\geq 5$ were constructed as suitable quotients of what we call \emph{model ECS manifolds} (see Section \ref{sec:model}).
 All such compact examples are geodesically complete and translational, but none of them is locally homogeneous.
 On the other hand, we show in \cite{DT_3} that, under a natural genericity assumption on the Weyl tensor (see Section \ref{sec:generic} and the end of Section \ref{sec:comp_Dperp}), quotients of dilational model ECS manifolds cannot be compact unless they are locally homogeneous.
+We have recently found \cite{clh} compact dilational examples in all odd dimensions $n\geq 5$, including locally homogeneous ones.
+They are all nongeneric and incomplete.

-It is still not known whether compact four-dimensional ECS manifolds exist, whether compact ECS manifolds must be geodesically complete, or if they can be locally homogeneous, or of rank two.
+It is still not known whether a compact ECS manifold can be four-dimensional, or have rank two.

-This paper provides some partial answers to the above questions.
+This paper provides partial answers to the above questions.
 We start with structure theorems, calling a rank-one ECS manifold \emph{$\mathcal{D}^\perp\!$-complete} if all the leaves of $\mathcal{D}^\perp\!$ are complete relative to the induced connections (this definition makes sense for any foliation with totally geodesic leaves, such as $\mathcal{D}^\perp\!$ itself), and \emph{maximally com\-ple\-te} if every non-com\-ple\-te maximal geodesic in its universal covering intersects all leaves of $\mathcal{D}^\perp\!$.
 Note that maximal completeness implies $\mathcal{D}^\perp\!$-completeness, while (due to \eqref{eqn:t-levels} below) it follows from completeness.

 \begin{teoA} Any compact $\mathcal{D}^\perp\!$-complete rank-one ECS manifold is necessarily maximally complete. \end{teoA}

 \begin{teoA} Every generic compact rank-one ECS manifold is both maximally complete and $\mathcal{D}^\perp\!$-complete. \end{teoA}